Igor-Vladyka/leaflet.browser.print/README.md

 ## leaflet browser print plugin

 A [leaflet](http://www.leafletjs.com) plugin which allows users to print the map directly from the browser.
-Compatible with all versions off Leaflet.js.
+Compatible with Leaflet v0.7.7.

 Check out the [DEMO](https://igor-vladyka.github.io/leaflet.browser.print/).